Bert's Family Feud

 Bert's Family Feud was an Australian game show remake based on the American show of the same name.
 The series was produced by Grundy Television in conjunction with FremantleMedia.
 It was broadcast on the Nine Network and hosted by Bert Newton.
 The title refers to host Bert Newton as the show intended to feature celebrities and their families as contestants.

-A principal motivation for establishing the show was that the Nine Network had the highest-rating Australian television news service for many years, but has seen its viewing audience abandon the network in favour of the Seven Network's Seven News and Today Tonight.
-This is not only due to Seven's increasing ratings for its news programming, but also due to their highly successful game show Deal or No Deal which airs in the 5:30pm timeslot, leading into the news.
-Leading up to the program's February 2006 launch there was speculation that the network may delay the program until mid-year and instead show reruns of Friends in the 5:30pm timeslot.
-Network executives are hoping that Friends reruns will reignite the timeslot and allow Bert's Family Feud to premiere.
+A principal motivation for establishing the show was that the Nine Network had the highest-rated Australian television news service for many years, but had seen its viewing audience abandon the network in favour of the Seven Network's Seven News and Today Tonight.
+This was not only due to Seven's increasing ratings for its news programming, but also due to their highly successful game show Deal or No Deal, which airs in the 5:30 pm timeslot, leading into the news.
+Leading up to the program's February 2006 launch, speculation arose that the network may delay the program until mid-year and instead show reruns of Friends in the 5:30 pm timeslot.
+Network executives were hoping that Friends reruns would reignite the timeslot and allow Bert's Family Feud to premiere.

-The show was debuted 13 February 2006 until it was then cancelled in 2007.
+The show was debuted 13 February 2006, and was then cancelled in 2007.
 The final episode was taped on 23 May 2007 in the GTV studios in Melbourne and aired on 1 June 2007.
-274 episodes were recorded, with the Castricum family being the final contestants, winning $85,000 in total.
+In all, 274 episodes were recorded, with the Castricum family being the final contestants, winning $85,000 in total.
 Despite low ratings, 'the best-of' episodes continued to air on Mondays to fulfill the show's commercial obligations.
 The Family Feud format was revived in 2014 by Channel 10, hosted by Grant Denyer.

 Gameplay

 The first two questions of each game were worth regular point values with the third question being worth double points.
 Unlike previous versions, a family who stole the points would also be credited with the "stealing" answer.
 If neither family reached 200 points after the third question, a sudden-death face-off would feature the top two answers on the board, each worth triple points.
-There has been one case that two sudden death rounds had to be played in the same game because neither family reached 200 points after the first sudden death round was played.
+One case occurred where two sudden-death rounds had to be played in the same game because neither family reached 200 points after the first sudden-death round was played.
 Starting on 3 April 2006, any one of the first three rounds hid a $500 bonus behind any one answer.
 All departing families received a $1,000 gift voucher.